thomasballinger/posts/2024-07-13-js-packaging.markdown

 I've never traced through to figure out quite how the [Next.js project](https://github.com/vercel/next.js) produces its [distribution package](https://www.npmjs.com/package/next) but since I couldn't follow assumed something like this was happening, and I've envied this setup ever since.

-# What's the big idea?
+# Why are you writing this?

 The investigation into this technique was all done by a colleague who asked for feedback on it, but while giving it I found I was lacking a good description of the problem.
-Now you too can read it!
+So I wrote a blog post, now you can read it too!

-I worry about breaking from ecosystem conventions because I don't want an unusual build process or directory structure to break tools I use but don't fully understand or make it difficult to use new tools in the future.
+I worry about breaking from ecosystem conventions because I don't want an unusual build process or directory structure to break tools I use but don't fully understand, or make it difficult to use new tools in the future.

 I'm the type to wait a full year before upgrading my laptop to the next MacOS release because I want to lean on others' efforts to update Homebrew.
 I don't want my setup to stick out; I want to be able to Google for solutions that early adopters posted 6 months ago.
-Another valid approach is to fuck around and find out; I've just gotten tired of finding out.
+Another valid approach is to fuck around and find out.
+I've just gotten tired of finding out.

 The trick to hacking underspecified tooling processes is accounting for all the third party tools that might use metadata in package.json for anything.
 For instance I worry about communicating the correspondence of the source package and the distribution package directories to a build tool trying to walk dependencies to build a minimal build tree.